JaneliaSciComp/janelia-unity-toolkit/org.janelia.camera-utilities/README.md

 6. Set `AdjoiningDisplaysCamera`'s "Display Width" and "Display Height" fields to match the external display resolution from step 2.

+7. If the left-most display in the Windows "Display Settings" is not `2`, then use its number as the value for the `AdjoiningDisplaysCamera`'s "Left Display Index" field.

-7. To build the standalone executable, use the menu item "File/Build and Make Adjoining-Displays Shortcut", which triggers code in `AdjoiningDisplaysCameraBuilder`.
+8. To build the standalone executable, use the menu item "File/Build and Make Adjoining-Displays Shortcut", which triggers code in `AdjoiningDisplaysCameraBuilder`.
 When the build is complete, it adds a shortcut file, `standalone`, to the Unity project's root folder.
 This shortcut runs the executable with the necessary [command line arguments](https://docs.unity3d.com/Manual/CommandLineArguments.html) to make the wide image extend onto all the external displays (i.e., `-popupwindow -screen-fullscreen 0 -monitor 2`)

 When the game is running, it can display a _progress box_, a small square that alternates between black and white with each frame (so a photodiode attached to an oscilloscope can give an accurate indication of the frame rate).
 - Pressing the `c` key changes which display shows the progress box.